OlleMattsson/yijing/src/static/iching.md

 22. Pi / Grace
 --------------

-above KêN KEEPING STILL, MOUNTAIN below LI THE CLINGING, FIRE
+above KÃªN KEEPING STILL, MOUNTAIN below LI THE CLINGING, FIRE

 This hexagram shows a fire that breaks out of the secret depths of the earth and, blazing up, illuminates and beautifies the mountain, the heavenly heights.
 Grace-beauty of form-is necessary in any union if it is to be well ordered and pleasing rather than disordered and chaotic.

 THE JUDGMENT